-There is no standard timeline or singular process for outof-court restructurings; a company's unique circumstances, exigencies and creditor objectives drive the timing, developments and outcomes in an out-of-court restructuring.
+There is no standard timeline or singular process for out-of-court restructurings.
 Strategies, processes, types of agreements and timelines depend heavily on the facts of each case.
 Out-of-court restructuring negotiations often take many months to complete.
 The complexity of negotiations and the number of parties involved may extend the timeline.
 Timelines may shorten if an announcement is made about the restructuring process that causes suppliers to tighten trade credit.
-Often, a distressed company and its advisers will simultaneously pursue out-of-court negotiations and prepare for and negotiate a prepackaged or pre-negotiated bankruptcy case that will be commenced if out-of-court negotiations fail or a Chapter 11 case is needed to bind dissenters.
+Often, a distressed company and its advisers will simultaneously pursue out-of-court negotiations and prepare for and negotiate a prepackaged or pre-negotiated bankruptcy case that will be commenced if outof-court negotiations fail or a Chapter 11 case is needed to bind dissenters.